Prodesire/Python-Guide-CN/docs/writing/style.rst

 .. code-block:: python

     for index, item in enumerate(some_list):
-        # do something with index and item
+        # 做一些工作 with index and item

 You can use this to swap variables as well: